Networking and exchange

 - Steinheim: Under the title "Steppi's little friends - how do you cook sustainably?", the team of administration and daycare center trainees developed a cookbook with vegan recipes that can all be prepared gluten-free.
 This means that everyone can take part in cooking together, regardless of intolerances and eating habits.
 The cookbook is to be used in workshops in daycare centers and administration.

-At the final event on 26.3.2026, the project from Steinheim won the district prize.
-The jury was particularly impressed by the collaboration between trainees from administration and the daycare center as well as the holistic approach.
+At the closing event on 26.3.2026, the project from Steinheim won the district prize.

 - Gemmrigheim: "Mampf was übrigbleibt" showed pre-school children creative ways to use leftover food.